 Staffordshire vs Cain Hoy

 John Bartlam came from Staffordshire England which was on the cutting edge of the industrial revolution where massive coal fired bottle kilns produced pottery for the entire British empire.
-Cain Hoy S.C. where Bartlam set-up his first pottworks on the other hand was a collection of small seasonal brickyards with small accompanying settlement of mostly enslaved brick makers firing inefficient wood-fired brick kilns
+On the other hand, Cain Hoy S.C., where Bartlam set-up his first pottworks, was a collection of small seasonal brickyards with a small accompanying settlement of mostly enslaved brick makers firing inefficient wood-fired brick kilns.

 John Bartlam at Cain Hoy

 Bartlam’s arrival in Charles Town S.C. in 1763 was of great concern to Josiah Wedgwood who saw Bartlam’s move as an attempt to take control of the Colonial American pottery market.
-And Wedgwood’s had reason to be concerned within two years of his arrival Bartlam had a pottworks up and running and within another four years Bartlam accomplished what few in England and no one in Colonial America had yet to accomplish, the making of Bone China.
+And Wedgwood had reason to be concerned.
+Within two years of his arrival, Bartlam had a pottworks up and running and within another four years Bartlam accomplished what few in England and no one in Colonial America had yet to accomplish, the making of bone china.

 Channeling Bartlam’s Spirit

 In 1772 Bartlam arrived in Camden and built his third and final pottery.
 In Bartlam’s honor we have recreated an 18th Century pottery in a late 1700’s hand hewn log cabin with a working Staffordshire potter’s wheel.
 The pottery allows contemporary clay artisans to immerse their hands and minds in history using 18th century tools, technology and clay bodies that John Bartlam would have used.

 Staffordshire Potter’s Wheel